Intellectual Property Summer Institute: Deadlines, Policies & Procedures

 Drop/add deadline: The last day to add the course is May 20, 2014, at 3:00 PM.
 The last day to drop the course is on May 27.
 This notification must be done in writing to the Registrar's Office.
 You are not permitted to add classes that overlap in time.

 Registration Form (no longer available)

 A non-refundable deposit of $200 (which is not required of UNH School of Law students) must accompany the application.

 Tuition is $1,370 per credit, with a maximum of 6 credits.
 Tuition payment, in full, is required by May 20, 2014.
-All checks should be made payable to "the University of New Hampshire School of Law" and forwarded to the Business Office.
+All checks should be made payable to "the University of New Hampshire School of Law" and forwarded to the Business Service Center.

 Credit card payment for tuition may be made online only.
 Please contact Carol Legace in the Business Office for payment information and questions.